Top 10 Tips For MCAT Examinees: Test Day

 8. Plan to arrive at the testing center 30 minutes prior to the exam start time.
 Test administrators will start checking examinees in 30 minutes before the exams starts.
 Hint: Check the time zone of the test center and make sure to review campus map(s) if your test center is located at a college or university.

 9. Bring food and drink.
-The MCAT exam is 7 hours and 27 minutes if you use all of the allotted time for each section and between section breaks.
-This also includes the 30-minute mid-exam break.
-We encourage you bring food and drink given the long testing day.
-Note that you can’t leave the testing center!
+The MCAT exam is about 7 and half hours if you use all of the allotted time for each section and optional breaks, which includes the 30-minute mid-exam break.
+You can’t leave the testing center, so we encourage you to bring food and drink given the long testing day.

 10. Report any issues to the Test Administrators (TAs).
 Each test center has TAs on staff to assist you.
 In the unlikely event that you experience a technical problem, please remember to raise your hand and make sure the TA submits a center problem report.
 If you believe that test center conditions interfered with your performance on the exam, and wish to have the AAMC research what occurred, review Reporting a Test Day Incident in thefor instructions.